-The COVID-19 pandemic and its ongoing impacts continue to cause disruptions in the U.S and global economies, and capital markets resulting in volatility, widening credit spreads and liquidity availability.
-Other factors, such as rising interest rates, high inflation, supply chain disruptions, growing geopolitical tensions and increased volatility in public equity and fixed income markets have led to increased cost and availability of capital, which may adversely impact the ability of commercial property owners to service their debt obligations and refinance their loans as they mature.
+The COVID-19 pandemic and its ongoing impacts continue to cause disruptions in the U.S. and global economies, and capital markets resulting in volatility, widening credit spreads and liquidity availability.
+Other factors, such as rising interest rates, high inflation, supply chain disruptions, growing geopolitical tensions and increased volatility in public equity and fixed income markets have led to increased cost and decreased availability of capital, which may adversely impact the ability of commercial property owners to service their debt obligations and refinance their loans as they mature and/or our ability to access capital markets.